 In addition to delivery, six (6) of these SOLOR Workshops were designated for DocBook Entry.
 As stipulated above, each entry was meant to align to a SOLOR Workshop, providing a total of six (6) additional workshops.
-Their status is as follows:
+They are highlighted in Table 2 below:

+Table 2 – SOLOR Workshops for DocBook Entry During Option Year